 Be a Kid Again

-There are ways to do this even if you don’t have an entire day to dedicate.
+There are easy ways to do this even if you don’t have an entire day to dedicate.
 Take twenty minutes to blow bubbles outside.
 Wash the car together and have a water fight.
 Pull out weeds together and get dirty, then plant some flowers that you both know are “yours.”
 Let your child show you their favorite two-player video game and play it with them.
 Be sure to cheer and scream while you’re playing!
 Just make some memories and have as much fun as possible.

 Being a kid with your kid allows them to see a fun side of you and feel like they matter – like you both matter in each other’s world.
 This truly helps inspire childhood memories that they can think back upon and, in turn, look up to you as being good parents who cared about their social needs.

-Memories are hugely important as a way to build bonds, encourage a lifelong connection and help keep happiness in your household – as well as long after your children move out.
-Find those opportunities to bond with your child and make those memories.
+Memories are hugely important as a way to build bonds, encourage a lifelong connection, and help keep happiness in your household – as well as long after your children move out.
+Set aside time to bond with your child and make those memories.
 They will go on to live long after the moment.